Rhymney: History

+Early history

 The countryside around present day Rhymney would have been very different in the early 17th century.
-In 1624 the parish of Bedwellty was created which covered the lower division of the Wentloog Hundred, in the county of Monmouth, a hilly district between the river Rumney, on the West and the Sirhowey on the East.
-The upper Sirhowy Valley at this time would have been a natural well wooded valley, consisting of a few farms and the occasional small iron works where iron ore and coal naturally had occurred together.
+In 1624 the parish of Bedwellty was created which covered the lower division of the Wentloog Hundred, in the county of Monmouth, a hilly district between the River Rhymney on the west and the Sirhowy River on the east.
+The upper Sirhowy Valley at this time would have been a natural well-wooded valley, consisting of a few farms and the occasional small ironworks where iron ore and coal had occurred together naturally.
 Later it would have contained the chapelries of Rhymney and Tredegar, the latter being known as a market town.
-It was not until the 1750s that industrialisation began with the establishment of the Sirhowy Iron Works.
+Industrialisation began in the 1750s with the establishment of the Sirhowy Ironworks.
+However, in his famous An historical tour in Monmouthshire, historian William Coxe (1801) referred to:

-The town was founded with the establishment of the Union ironworks in 1801, with the Rhymney Iron Company later being founded from a merger between the Bute and Union Ironworks in 1837.
-The ironworks used local coking coal, iron ore and limestone.
-From the mid-19th century, steam coal pits were sunk to the south of the town.
-The ironworks closed in 1891 and by the early 20th century the town's collieries employed nearly the entire local population.
+'the rich vale of Carno; the diffridfs fertilifed by the Rumney; the romantic vallies of the Ebwy and Sorwy; and the whole of the beautiful and undulating country I vlfited in thefe excurfions.'